Peace Arch Historical State Park

 Group facility rental

-The park provides a rentable day-use facility, The American Kitchen.
-Surrounded by thousands of flowers, this building features views of the San Juan islands, Point Roberts, Vancouver Island, Semiahmoo Bay, and the historic Peace Arch on the United States and Canadian border.
-A scenic location for meetings, company picnics, weddings, receptions and reunions, the American Kitchen has an interior capacity of 100 people and a combined grounds rental capacity of 400.
+The park provides a rentable day-use facility, the American Kitchen.
+Surrounded by thousands of flowers, this building features views of the Gulf Islands, Point Roberts, Vancouver Island, Semiahmoo Bay, and the historic Peace Arch on the United States and Canadian border.
+A scenic location for meetings, company picnics, weddings, receptions and reunions, the American Kitchen has an interior capacity of 85 people and a combined grounds rental capacity of 300.